sleeptoken/zettelkasten/Dynamic Instrumentation.md

 ```
 on running our script and we get an error message.
 There are two different overloads for Check Server Trusted, and so we have to tell Frida which one we want to use.

-Now, nicely enough, Frida shows us both available overloads and we can just copy paste this code in.
+Now, nicely enough, Frida shows us both available overloads and we can just copy paste one of this code in.

 ``` js
 Java.perform(() => {